Shahynkamali/fenix/README.md

 ## Troubleshooting

 - Running VSCode using the Remote Container extension on Windows may cause Yarn to run into a memory error and cause a soft-lock in Docker due to the speed at which Docker attempts to process files.
 It has been discovered that running `yarn install` with the `--verbose` parameter helps throttle this speed and may fix this behavior.

+## Testing

+Components are being testing in isolation for props, events, and slots.
+Because i was running short on time, the amount of tests are minimal, important tests missing: API call tests.